Darshishka/GroupProject3/README.md

 To install, access the Github page <https://github.com/Darshishka/GroupProject3>.
 You may fork the repository and then clone it to your computer.

-Next, you will need to download the required NPM packages, on both the client and root foolders.
+Next, you will need to download the required NPM packages, on both the client and root folders.
 Because these packages are listed as dependencies already in the package.json file, you may install these packages by typing `npm install` on the command line.

 This app uses MySQL and Sequelize.
 You will need to set up your remote database by uploading the information in the `schema.sql` file located in the models folder.
 You'll need to create a .env file in the root folder and add DB_PASS=YOURMYSQLPASSWORD.